-Figure 52: Graphical Presentation of Summarized General Fund Revenues and Expenses, FY 2018-FY 2022 (FY22 is projected)
+Figure 52: Graphical Presentation of Summarized General Fund Revenues and Expenses,

 Milpitas Fire Department

 The Milpitas Fire Department operates through six separate divisions: Fire Administration, Operations Division, EMS and Training, Office of Emergency Management, Fire Prevention, and Fire Prevention Administration.
 The Department charges for the services it provides to the community, which offsets funding requirements from the city's taxpayers.